 However, if you want to add a fancy flair to your dining experience, you might want to check out these rooftop restaurants in Dallas!

 Up for some drinks?
 Then these rooftop bars are perfect for you!

 Visit the Gravesites of the Dynamic Duo, Bonnie & Clyde

 If the name Clyde Barrow doesn’t ring a bell, maybe the dynamic duo known as Bonnie and Clyde will… They were historic outlaws that robbed banks and committed murder around the 1930s.

-Their felonies and shenanigans captured the attention all across the United States, and they made newspaper headlines for the four years and committed over 100 crimes.
+Their felonies and shenanigans captured the attention all across the United States, and they made newspaper headlines for four years and committed over 100 crimes.

-Clyde’s gravesite is right in the area of where we will be exploring today, but if you want to make the trip out to see Bonnie, it’s about a fifteen-minute drive to Northwest Dallas to see her gravesite.
+Clyde’s gravesite is right in the area where we will be exploring today, but if you want to make the trip out to see Bonnie, it’s about a fifteen-minute drive to Northwest Dallas to see her gravesite.